vinta/awesome-python/README.md

 * [Mako](http://www.makotemplates.org/) - Hyperfast and lightweight templating for the Python platform.
 * [Chameleon](https://chameleon.readthedocs.org/) - An HTML/XML template engine.
 Modeled after ZPT, optimized for speed.
 * [Spitfire](https://code.google.com/p/spitfire/) - A very fast Python template compiler.
+* [Secretary](https://github.com/christopher-ramirez/secretary) - Want to use Jinja2 to create LibreOffice documents?
+Secretary allows you to do it.

 ## Queue